Few is different: deciphering many-body dynamics in mesoscopic quantum gases: Science and motivation of the RRTF

 Here $g = 4\pi \hbar^2 a_s / m$ is the interaction strength, $a_s$ is the $s$-wave scattering length parameter, $m$ is the boson mass, and $V_{\text{ext}}$ is the external trapping potential.
 The particle density is $n=|\psi|^2$.

-In analogy with the Navier-Stokes equation, ideal hydrodynamics is recovered in the limit where the kinetic term, which contains an additional gradient of the density, is negligible compared to the interaction term (Thomas-Fermi condition \cite{Dalfovo:1999zz}).
+Analogously to the Navier-Stokes hydrodynamics discussed above, the ideal hydrodynamics is recovered in the limit where the kinetic term, which contains an additional gradient of the density, is negligible compared to the interaction term, i.e., the Thomas-Fermi condition \cite{Dalfovo:1999zz}.
 The resulting macroscopic description is typically referred to as \textit{superfluid hydrodynamics}, which differs from the usual collisional hydrodynamics derived from kinetic theory.
 If the quantum pressure term is not neglected, solving the GPE amounts to finding the solution to a second-order fluid dynamical problem.
 In either case, the validity of the GPE is only granted if a diluteness condition applies to the system under consideration,

 implying a scale separation between the typical distance associated with particle interactions ($a_s$) and the particle spacing, $n^{-1/3}$.
 This condition ensures that only two-body local interactions contribute to the Hamiltonian.
 Note that diluteness should still be accompanied by a well-defined notion of a \textit{condensate} made of a macroscopic number of bosons, $N\gg1$.

 Therefore, even at zero temperature, a large number of constituents as well as a strong separation of scales in place are required to warrant a macroscopic description based on the GPE.
+Corrections to the Thomas-Fermi limit scale with the ratio of the boundary region (healing length $\xi\sim\mu^{-1/2}$) to the size of the cloud, $\xi/R \sim \mu^{-1} \sim N^{-2/(D+2)}$.
+Therefore we conclude that the superfluid limit should be reached faster in lower dimensions.
+For the applicability of ordinary hydrodynamics, we can consider how the mean free path and the system size scale with the particle number in a harmonic trap.
+The typical size is given by the Thomas-Fermi radius $R\sim \mu^{1/2}\sim N^{1/2D}$, where the chemical potential for a trapped degenerate Fermi gas scales as $\mu\sim N^{1/D}$~\cite{Ketterle:2008}.
+At resonant scattering, the mean free path $\lambda\sim n^{-1/D}$ is given by the average particle spacing \cite{Schafer:2009dj}, where $n\sim N/R^D \sim N^{1/2}$ denotes the peak number density in the system.
+In this unitary regime, the Knudsen number scaling thus simplifies to

+which agrees with the scaling in relativistic systems in \cref{eq:Knrel} for $D=3$.
+We conclude that for the same number of atoms in a trap, the ordinary fluid dynamic behaviour would be reached faster for $D=2$.

 How about small systems?
 They are rather new in the field of cold atoms but are nevertheless expected to attract growing attention, due to recent technological breakthroughs enabling single-atom-resolved imaging \cite{Parish}, as well as deterministic control over their numbers (down to one atom) and interactions.
 For the experiments conducted at Heidelberg University discussed later in this manuscript, all the features of the quantum problem (number of quanta, interaction strength, system geometry) can be deterministically controlled down to a single atom.
 A first campaign of hydrodynamic-behavior searches has established that elliptic flow, $v_2$, is prominent in a strongly-interacting Fermi gas at zero temperature with only 10 atoms \cite{Brandstetter:2023jsy}.
 The emergence of a GPE-type dynamics has yet to be thoroughly assessed.
 These experiments are devised with the specific purpose of breaking a separation of scales: the scattering length is tuned to be of the same order as the mean free path and system size, dictated by the trapping potential.
 In addition, the small number of quanta should rule out any mean-field-based picture.
 The observation of emergent hydrodynamic behavior in these systems opens, thus, a new \textit{small system puzzle} at ultra-cold temperatures.